Final-Capstone-Project-SP2024/FACS---Mobile/README.md

 ## Checklist (UI/UX)
  - [ ] Unite color (having a specific pallette use for coloring the system)
  - [X] Show password button
- - [ ] Make the navigation bar more appeal
+ - [X] Make the navigation bar more appeal
  - [X] Adjust text (upper case)
  - [X] Move notification icon to the right and add profile icon to the left (with user fullname there)
- - [ ] Consider put user fullname beside the profile icon
  - [X] Update profile page buttons : bold and centered; Add icons
  - [X] Sign out confirmation
- - [ ] Timeline use the filter from api (from-to date)
+ - [X] Timeline use the filter from api (from-to date) and pagination (overload of records)
- - [ ] Maybe considering the whole dashboard background color to be the same as the status
  - [ ] Receive fire trigger -> trigger (like clock alarm) : pulsing

 ## Some suggestion
-color can be reference from vneid

-logo must be matching color pallette
+color can be reference from vneid consider put user fullname beside the profile icon maybe considering the whole dashboard background color to be the same as the status logo must be matching color pallette

 button = middle, or stretch the whole width